Ozone Layer Depletion: Cause, Effects, Solutions, Diagram

 Effects on Marine Ecosystems and Phytoplankton: UV rays are detrimental to marine life mainly the phytoplankton which is the foundation of the marine ecosystem.
 Decreased coccolithophore growth rates have an impact on fish stocks and indeed on the seas themselves.

 Impact on Terrestrial Ecosystems and Agriculture: UV radiation impacts the physical properties of plants and subtracts from the vigour of their development, their ability to produce chlorophyll and the number of seeds they produce.
-The impact of these changes is not limited to wild crops but also affects crops through a decline in their yields and quality.
-This is because variations in the plant physiology can also pull shifts on the ecosystem resulting in changes in the bio-diversity and the ecosystem services.

-Global Efforts To Mitigate Ozone Layer Depletion
+Global efforts to mitigate Ozone Layer Depletion

 Various efforts have been made to control ozone depletion: